rosette-api/java/python/DEV-README.md

 ## Push to the public package repo

-Note that we need to work out accounts and credentials for this.
+Contact lxu for pypi credentials.

-    python setup.py register
-    python setup.py sdist upload
+    python setup.py register   # only needed for the very first time python setup.py sdist upload